tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_office/release/01_step_forward.rst

 [OFFICER]_

-    |CELLMATE_SURNAME|, your lady wife has arrived outside.
-So you will have
-    thirty minutes visiting time until 09:00.

-    |HERO_SURNAME| you are with me while I sign you off for release.

-    Right, now we will proceed in silence to the |OBJECTIVE_LABEL|.
+    Right, now we will proceed to the |OBJECTIVE_LABEL|.

-    At the double!
+    At the double, and in silence!

-.. memory:: 197801160800
+.. memory:: 197801160805
    :subject: HERO

    |HERO_FIRSTNAME| |HERO_SURNAME| gets out of Prison today.